JonnyJD/musicbrainz-isrcsubmit/README.rst

 ---------

 * read ISRCs from disc or audio files
-* search for releases with the TOC of the disc
+* search for releases with the TOC of the disc or embedded tags
 * display release information from MusicBrainz
 * submit ISRCs
 * submit discIds / TOCs (isrcsubmit)